nick-lai/jquery-resource/docs/_coverpage.md

 # $.resource <small>1.0.2</small>

-> Simplify the ajax process of using REST endpoint resources
+> A jQuery plugin that abstracts the process of consuming a REST endpoint.

 - ⚡ Simple and lightweight
 - 🚀 Incredible high availability